People-Inspired Writing Prompts

 - Then again, heartbreak is part of life and often full of many lessons.
 It is worth writing about.

 - Some relationships aren’t simple enough to be classified as painful or joyous.
 Writing about a complex relationship is…well, complex.
 Give it a shot.

 - It’s possible to have a relationship with someone you’ve never met — a historical figure, a hero, maybe even a fictional character.
 Many people these days also have relationships (of sorts) with celebrities they admire (leaders and entertainers, for examples).

 - Most of us have had an enemy of some kind, whether it was a bully on the playground, a nasty co-worker, or someone who caused us or our loved ones great pain and suffering.
 These people make great models for villains in our stories.

 - Have you ever encountered a stranger who roused your curiosity?
 Not someone you found attractive, just a person who drew your attention.
 If you never had the chance to get to know that stranger, you’ll have to use your imagination.

 Did you find these writing prompts helpful?
 Which did you choose?
 What did you write?
-Have you used writing prompts to inspire writing sessions before?
-Leave a comment, and keep on writing!
+Have you ever used writing prompts to inspire writing sessions?
+Leave a comment, and keep writing!